ioskit/ioskit.github.io/_kits/AVFoundation.md

 * Precise synchronization between sounds
 * An Objective-C interface for determining details about sound files, such as the data format, sample rate, and number of channels
 * Support for streaming content over AirPlay

+### iOS 7

+The AV Foundation framework (AVFoundation.framework) includes the following enhancements:

+* The AVAudioSession class supports the following new behaviors:
+  * Selecting the preferred audio input, including audio from built-in microphones
+  * Multichannel input and output
+* The AVVideoCompositing protocol and related classes let you support custom video compositors.
+* The AVSpeechSynthesizer class and related classes provide speech synthesis capabilities.
+* The capture classes add support and interfaces for the following features:
+  * Discovery of a camera’s supported formats and frame rates
+  * High fps recording
+  * Still image stabilization
+  * Video zoom (true and digital) in recordings and video preview, including custom ramping
+  * Real-time discovery of machine-readable metadata (barcodes)
+  * Autofocus range restriction
+  * Smooth autofocus for capture
+  * Sharing your app’s audio session during capture
+  * Access to the clocks used during capture
+  * Access to capture device authorization status (user must now grant access to the microphone and camera)
+  * Recommended settings for use with data outputs and asset writer
+* There are new metadata key spaces for supported ISO formats such as MPEG-4 and 3GPP, and improved support for filtering metadata items when copying those items from source assets to output files using the AVAssetExportSession class.
+* The AVAssetWriter class provides assistance in formulating output settings, and there are new level constants for H.264 encoding.
+* The AVPlayerLayer class adds the videoRect property, which you can use to get the size and position of the video image.
+* The AVPlayerItem class supports the following changes:
+  * Asset properties can be loaded automatically when AVPlayerItem objects are prepared for playback.
+  * When you link your app against iOS 7 SDK, the behavior when getting the values of player item properties—such as the duration, tracks, or presentationSize properties—is different from the behaviors in previous versions of iOS.
+The properties of this class now return a default value and no longer block your app if the AVPlayerItem object is not yet ready to play.
+As soon as the player item’s status changes to AVPlayerItemStatusReadyToPlay, the getters reflect the actual values of the underlying media resource.
+If you use key-value observing to monitor changes to the properties, your observers are notified as soon as changes are available.
+* The AVPlayerItemLegibleOutput class can process timed text from media files.
+* The AVAssetResourceLoaderDelegate protocol now supports loading of arbitrary ranges of bytes from a media resource.